pschoffer/huset-priser/README.md

-### Huset-priser
+# Huset-priser

 This is an attempt to aggregate data about a house market and show them in some nice way.

 As I couldnt find any usefull API, I will scrape booli's website.
+Note that the source of data is end prices published on `booli` as you can see [here](https://www.booli.se/slutpriser/nacka/76/)

 ## Usage